DevFiorentino/EasyWander/README.md

-NOLEGGIO DI MONOPATTINI (Renting Scooters)
+NOLEGGIO DI MONOPATTINI (Scooter Rental)
 This is a project for the course "Tecnologie Web" from Universitá Parthenope, Naples

 The following tecnologies have been used: